11 REASONS TO VISIT QUÉBEC CITY, QC

 Since August 2023, there’s a new ferry service from/to Nanaimo’s Port Authority (100 Port Way, Nanaimo BC V9R 0C7) to the Harbour Flight Centre in Downtown Vancouver called Hullo.

 Buses go to/from Nanaimo every day, such as the Vancouver Island Connector, Tofino Bus, and IslandLink Bus, from many locations (including Victoria, Tofino, and Campbell River).
-Ticket prices are reasonable, and the buses are safe and clean.
+Ticket prices are reasonable and the buses are safe and clean.

 In general, Nanaimo is very walkable.
-It’s also become one of Vancouver Island’s most popular mountain biking locations, so there are more than 50 km (31 miles) of trails for all skill levels to ride on and enjoy the scenery!
+It’s also one of Vancouver Island’s most popular mountain biking locations, so there are more than 50 km (31 miles) of trails for all skill levels to ride on and enjoy the scenery!
 There are also many bike shops in Nanaimo.

 Departure Bay next to the BC Ferries Terminal.